slbailey/Retrovue/docs/contracts/resources/SchedulePlanShowContract.md

 **Context:** This command is part of the Plan Mode workflow, allowing operators to inspect SchedulePlan details before entering plan mode for interactive editing.

+**Coverage Guarantee:** Every displayed plan is guaranteed to have a coverage baseline satisfying INV_PLAN_MUST_HAVE_FULL_COVERAGE (see [Scheduling Invariants](SchedulingInvariants.md) S-INV-14).
+When no scheduled content exists, the "test pattern" filler zone appears in the zones list (00:00–24:00).

 ## Command Syntax

 ```bash